apache/drill/_docs/sql-ref/nested/001-flatten.md

 title: "FLATTEN Function"
 parent: "Nested Data Functions"
 ---
+FLATTEN separates the elements in a repeated field into individual records.

+## Syntax

+    FLATTEN(z)

+*z* is a JSON array.

+## Usage Notes

 The FLATTEN function is useful for flexible exploration of repeated data.

-FLATTEN separates the elements in a repeated field into individual records.
-To maintain the association between each flattened value and the other fields in the record, all of the other columns are copied into each new record.
+To maintain the association between each flattened value and the other fields in the record, the FLATTEN function copies all of the other columns into each new record.

 A very simple example would turn this data (one record):

     {
       "x" : 5,